learn-academy-2022-bravo/week-2-assessment-ACLassiterPNW/interview-questions.md

 React is a scalable programming language commonly used to build webpages and mobile applications.
 The structure of React is such that everything is a component, or function, and those components share characteristics that can be used in a similar way.

 3. React state:
+React state is an object that exists inside the constructor method, and serves to store a component's (function's) data that dictate how it acts.

 4. React lifecycle methods:
+React lifecycle methods work within the three phases of a lifecycle: Mounting, Updating, and Unmounting.
+The methods used in mounting include:
+Constructor(), getDerivedStateFromProps(), render(), and componentDidMount() The methods used in updating include: getDerivedStateFromProps(), shouldComponentUpdate(), render(), getSnapshotBeforeUpdate(), and componentDidUpdate() The only method used in unmounting is known as componentWillUnmount().

 5. DOM:
+DOM stands for Document Object Model, and is created by the browser when a web page is loaded.
+The DOM gives a data representation of the objects that make up the structure of a web document.
+This allows programming languages to interact with the webpage.